 Action: The good news?
 Many people prefer working at small businesses as opposed to large corporations.
 Look at some of the paid time off plans offered by corporations and provide a variation of what they do.
 No one expects you to be the same.
 You’re small.
 But emphasize the flexibility available, growth opportunities and the contributions an employee can make when working for a small company

 The bottom line?
 Today’s workers need time off and want more work-life balance.
-Study after study, like this one from Paychex, finds that workers are stressed.
+Study after study finds that workers are stressed.
 Many would prefer more flexibility, independence, and mobility over a higher salary.
 This is why having a strong paid time off policy can be critical if you want to attract and retain the best and brightest people from this generation.